antievictionmappingproject/new-development-map/README.md

   this function in the same way as add311() uses a custum SQL command to gets the geoJSON data from CARTO on evictions.
 It adds all the infotmation to a L.geoJSON leaflet layer

-  it then uses the Leaflet method pointToLayer and the dateFilter helper to filter the gejson data by date
+  it then uses the Leaflet method pointToLayer and the dateFilter helper to filter the geojson data by date

   for each data point that gets through the filter it then adds one to the count, creates a new Latlng object and adds it to an array